alice-i-cecile/bevy/release-content/release-notes/observer_overhaul.md

 While we could add a `Watching(Vec<Entity>)` / `WatchedBy(Entity)` relationship pair to handle this, that would only allow one universal observer per entity, regardless of the kind!
-Instead, we've opted for a simpler design, with only a `Watching<Vec<Entity>>` component, and handle cleanup and invalidation manually.
+Instead, we've opted for a simpler design, tracking the watched entities inside of the `Observer`'s `ObserverDescriptor` field, and handle cleanup and invalidation manually with the help of immutable components.
 Because users don't *care* about spawning universal observers inside of a nested `spawn` call, this is a fine compromise!

 The other common pattern is something we're calling "bespoke observers": something that tracks exactly one entity